akruszewski/gibl/manuscript/chapter2.md

 # 2. Racket programming language

+TODO: Add more exercises to each section w.r.t. content

 ## 2.1.
 Introduction to Lisp

 Lisp, originating from 1958, stands for LISt Processing.
 Unlike standard programming languages, it has a fully parenthesized prefix notation.
 For example, instead of writing `1 + 2`, one would write `(+ 1 2)`.